noomerzx/vue-barcode-scanner/README.md

   soundSrc: '/static/sound.wav', // default is blank
   sensitivity: 300, // default is 100
   requiredAttr: true, // default is false
-  // when a control key in this list is encountered in a scan sequence,
-  // it will be replaced with <VControlSequence> tags for easy string replacement
   controlSequenceKeys: ['NumLock', 'Clear'], // default is null
-  // this will fire the callback defined in the component once
-  // `sensitivity` ms has elapsed after the last character in the
-  // sequence is sent from the scanner.
-  // useful for scanners that don't end their sequenced with ENTER
   callbackAfterTimeout: true // default is false
 }